Kometa-Team/Community-Configs/hstep20/readme.md

 # Playlists

 **IMPORTANT NOTE ABOUT PLAYLISTS** - Playlist files require the 'libraries' field to be filled out, in order for PMM to appy the playlist to the libraries listed.
 This means that Playlist files WILL NOT WORK using the 'git:' attribute in the config file.
 You have to manually Copy/Paste the Playlist file into your own setup, and change each of the 'Libraries' to match your personal naming scheme for your Plex libraries.

-*Note* - All of the playlists use a 'smart filter' to only pull in Unwatched Episodes.
-That means, after PMM runs, your playlist will be updated to remove the episodes you've already watched.
-This is meant for a seamless viewing experience of showing 'the next episode' at the top of the playlist after PMM runs.
-If you want to disable it, remove the "smart filter" block of config in each playlist file.

 ## TV Show Playlists

 ### TV